Skip to content

 What sizes does the DuPont Tychem 2000 come in at WC Safety?

-We stock Medium, Large, X-Large, 2X-Large and 4X-Large, from $15.75.
+We cover Medium, Large, X-Large, 2X-Large and 4X-Large, from the listed price.
 Order one size over your street clothes — disposable coveralls tear at the crotch and shoulders when undersized.

 Is the DuPont Tychem 2000 reusable?